 We know market volatility is stressful.
 Beyond that, when markets decline it’s tough to stay the course because bold people act, and there’s always someone claiming that market timing is possible and scaring us that things will get worse if we don’t.

 Ignore the temptation and don’t listen.

-Recency bias is a behavior economists have identified that prevents us from making sound financial decisions.
+Recency bias is one of behavioral investing traps economists have identified that prevents us from making sound financial decisions.
 It occurs when we focus on recent events instead of the long-term.
 In a down market, we forget the market’s upward trend and fixate on fears that the current decline is a new market paradigm to protect against.
 Instead of patience and discipline, we forget that declines are a buying opportunity and not a time to sell low.

 Besides being impossible to do, market timing isn’t necessary.

 In the short-term, the stock market hits rough patches that can lead to serious portfolio declines.
 In the long-run, the stock market has historically provided strong returns.
 The chart below highlights this by looking at the one year range of outcomes for a stock portfolio in green, bonds in blue, and a 50/50 stock-bond mix in grey over 1 year, 5 year, 10 year, and 20 year rolling time periods.
 As you can see, the longer your holding period, the better your investment outcomes have been.

 Sure, in their worst year stocks declined 39 percent, and the 50/50 portfolio declined 15%, but as you extend your time periods, those numbers improve.
 At five and ten years, the all-stock portfolio has modest losses as its worst case, and at fifteen years, the worse average annual return is +6%.